gvwilson/thirdbit/src/fiction/in-heck/index.md

 He tousled Sindy's hair.
 "You'll be aright."

-He wasn't sure if he wanted Maddy to walk part-way with him or not, but she just said,
+He half-hoped Maddy would walk part-way with him, but she just said,
 "See you tomorrow,"
 so he nodded and said,
 "See ya,"
 and showed himself out.
-He really should head home,
-but instead he hopped over the split cedar fence that marked the back of the Roos' yard.
+He knew he should go straight home, but instead he hopped over the split cedar fence that marked the back of the Roos' yard.
 A crow scolded him from a tree